Religious Education and Collective Worship

 Every Friday we hold a celebration assembly.
 This will sometimes be class led, sharing or a competition.
 It is an opportunity for us to share and celebrate pupils’ gifts and talents across the school and to say thank you to God for them.
 Headteacher stickers are awarded once a week.

 During the year we hold three communion services and we also hold services at Holy Trinity Church including services for Harvest, Christmas and Easter.
 Our pupils are invited to all Sunday services and four times a year we take part in these.
-We also light a candle when a new baby is born.

 RE lessons at Holy Trinity are engaging and creative.
 We ensure that pupils participate in drama, dance, art and music to support their learning.
 We encourage classes to visit places of worship to support the unit of work they are studying or to invite visitors into school to talk.
 We also try to link our RE teaching with Collective Worship where possible.